Sinan Pasha Mosque (Damascus)

-The Sinan Pasha Mosque (جَامِع السِّنَانِيَّة; Sinan Paşa Camii) is an early Ottoman-era mosque in Damascus, Syria, located along Suq Sinaniyya Street.
+The Sinan Pasha Mosque (جَامِع سنان باشا) or Al-Sinaniyya Mosque (جَامِع السِّنَانِيَّة) is an early Ottoman-era mosque in Damascus, Syria, located along Suq Sinaniyya Street.

 History

 The mosque was built in 1590 by Sinan Pasha, the Ottoman-appointed governor of Damascus from 1589 to 1593.
 It stands on the site of an older mosque called the Mosque of Basal to the southwest of the walled city.
 Sinan Pasha, who also served as the governor of Cairo and as the grand vizier to the sultan, was known for his role in the Ottoman conquest of Yemen.

 Architecture

 The Sinan Pasha Mosque is built with an alternating course of black and white stone.
 In addition to the mosque itself is a madrasa an ablution fountain.

 The arched entrance of the western mosque portal is topped by a glazed tile panel composed of floral motifs above the marble panel with Arabic inscriptions anchored by square mosaic panels on both sides.
 The circular, green-enameled brick minaret rises above the southern pier of the portal, carried on a circular stone base of black and white stone.
 Its single balcony is supported by three rows of muqarnas and is protected by a carved stone balustrade below wooden eaves.
 The minaret ends at a pointed conical crown.